Starting a Bookkeeping Business

-But like most industries, you will need accounting knowledge so a qualification from one of the main accounting organisations is recommended.
+But like most industries, you will need accounting knowledge, so a qualification from one of the principal accounting organisations is recommended.

 There are many bookkeeping training courses available and tutorials online that can help although most people who start a booking keeping business are likely to be qualified accounts in one form or another.
-The recommended route for people thinking of starting in this arena look at the book keeping course and training that are offered below:
+The recommended route for people thinking of starting in this arena look at the bookkeeping courses and training outlined below:

 Association of Accounting Technician's (AAT)